Hardwicke is a small service area for the local A38, but in practice most of its work comes from the B-road which links Gloucester to the M5.

 See also: M5 Planning Applications

-With traffic now choosing the relatively new M5 nearby as opposed to the older A38, plans to significantly expand the service area came in the 1990s which included a new Travelodge hotel, parking areas, picnic areas, a lake and a new roundabout on the B4008, in an effort to have signs for it added to the M5.
+With traffic now choosing the relatively new M5 nearby as opposed to the older A38, plans to significantly expand the service area came forward in the 1990s.
+This included a new Travelodge hotel, parking areas, picnic areas, a lake and a new roundabout on the B4008, in an effort to have signs for it added to the M5.
 Other sites were also looked at, including one on the opposite side of the B4008 and one from Swayfields on the other side of the M5.

 |none nearby||Services on the A38||Michaelwood (M5 south, 12 miles)|